nikpushkarski/coveo-challenge/docs/index.md

 Make sure that you registered a free account at https://monty.cloud.example.com/account.

-Once you created an account, the Monty API sends you a response that includes:
+When you create an account, the Monty API sends you a response that includes:

 * API key
 * kingdomId

 Both API key and kingdomId are required for changing the kingdom state.

-> ❗ Please substitute your own API key and kingdom ID while performing the requests from this article.
+> ❗ Please substitute your own API key and kingdomId while performing the requests from this article.

 ## Unholy State Details <a name="unholy"></a>